rcisterna/clint/docs/README.md

 ## Project status

 `CLint` is currently under active development.
-The goal is to achieve at least the [planned features](#planned-features) , and then continue maintaining the code, making it compatible with future Python and libraries versions.
+The goal is to achieve at least the [planned features](#planned-features) , and then continue maintaining the code, making it compatible with future versions of Python and the libraries used in the project.

 ## Source

 `CLint` tries to be what other tools already are, like the great [commitlint](https://github.com/conventional-changelog/commitlint).
-The difference with [existing tools](https://www.conventionalcommits.org/en/about/#tooling-for-conventional-commits) is that the ones that made similar things are built over Node.js, and they are focused on js developers.
+The difference with [similar tools](https://www.conventionalcommits.org/en/about/#tooling-for-conventional-commits) is that those are built over `Node.js`, so they are focused on `Javascript` developers.
+If you are not, you will be forced to install `Node.js` anyway in order to use those tools.